IBMRedbooks/zikipedia/dictionary/M.md

 ### MACLIB *(Macro Library)*
 > 💡 _Think of `.h` header files in C._

-* Is as a partitioned data set that contains macros or utility assembly programs.
+* This is a partitioned data set that contains macros or utility assembly programs.

 ### Macro
 > 💡 _Think of `.h` header files in C._